JohnnieShen/cs257-Project-Ingenuity/README.md

 In the Terrain scene, after launching the scene you will see a floating Command Module block which serves as the central point for the vehicle build.
 At this point you will be in “Build Mode”.
 The controls follow a basic first person WASD control scheme with the mouse to move your perspective.
 Space and shift can be used to fly up and down respectively.
 You will additionally see a basic UI in the upper left hand side, indicating the current selected block as well as the amount available of that type.
 To cycle through the different block types, you can use the scroll wheel.

+You can access the menu by pressing TAB while in build mode.
+You can click the green recycle button or the hammer build button to convert any block into 10 scraps or 30 scraps into any block (for now).
+Beware!
+The conversions are lossy!

 ![](Images/terraintoonfx.png)

 Once you’ve built a vehicle that you are satisfied with, you can press “B”.
 This will shift from “Build Mode” to “Play Mode”.
 The POV will then shift to a vehicle-centric third person view.
 Here, WASD can be used to control the vehicle, and the mouse will be used to rotate around the vehicle and also used for aiming.
 If you have selected a turret build, left mouse click will be used for shooting.

-_Instructions for Arena Gamemode_
+_Instructions for Arena Gamemode CURRENTLY UNSUPPORTED IN CHECKPOINT 3_

-Load into the Arena scene.
+~~Load into the Arena scene.~~

-Overall the controls are similar to what they are in the main game mode.
-The only difference is that the player is not allowed to manually switch between build and drive mode, instead the player must fight off a wave of enemies in drive mode before being switched back to build mode.
+~~Overall the controls are similar to what they are in the main game mode.
+The only difference is that the player is not allowed to manually switch between build and drive mode, instead the player must fight off a wave of enemies in drive mode before being switched back to build mode.~~

-When launching the game, you will be put into build mode, where you need to build up a vehicle that you would use to beat the enemies.
+~~When launching the game, you will be put into build mode, where you need to build up a vehicle that you would use to beat the enemies.
 Once ready, you could press Enter and go into battle.
 A certain number of enemies will be spawned around you and in the same control scheme as above you need to defeat them, once done you will be put back into build mode automatically.
 Once back into build mode, you can pick up the reward blocks that spawned around using right mouse click while aiming at it.
 There will be a timer for you to upgrade the vehicle and once the timer runs out you will be spawned into battle again.
-You can also press Enter again to skip the timer.
+You can also press Enter again to skip the timer.~~

+Currently arena mode is not updated up to date with new UI, since combat is not part of the focus for checkpoint 3 (whatever number for april 2nd)

 ### Known bugs
-- When some noncore block on AI vehicle gets destroys, the strucural validation calculation is faulty, causing the AI to fall apart.
+~~- When some noncore block on AI vehicle gets destroys, the strucural validation calculation is faulty, causing the AI to fall apart.~~

+- Crafting UI entries missing background